HazemAM/mezzo-tracker/README.md

   - External sources support for songs without lyrics on your server
   - Interactive lyrics UI
   - Swipe down on the seek bar to jump between lyric lines
+- Audio quality
+  - Lossless and original-quality streaming
+  - Separate quality and bitrate settings for Wi-Fi and mobile data
+  - Smart Transcoding setting chooses the best quality based on factors like available audio cache, your network, your desired bitrate, etc.
+- Similar music
+  - Autoplay: Keep playing similar music after your queue ends
+  - Song Radio: Start a radio station from any song
+  - Support for sonic similarity plugins, including [AudioMuse-AI](https://github.com/NeptuneHub/AudioMuse-AI), to get better matching music similarity
 - Queue system
   - Swipe on a song anywhere to add it to the queue, swipe in the queue to remove it
   - Reorder songs in the queue
+- Playlist management
+  - Add songs to one or multiple playlists, with duplicate song detection
+  - Remove songs directly by swiping on them
 - Search
   - Universal search across your entire library, with a top result to jump to
   - Search only in parts of your library, or search directly in a playlist or album
-- Similar music
-  - Autoplay: Keep playing similar music after your queue ends
-  - Song Radio: Start a radio station from any song
-  - Support for sonic similarity plugins, including [AudioMuse-AI](https://github.com/NeptuneHub/AudioMuse-AI), to get better matching music similarity
-- Scrobbling to server, with support for `playbackReport` extension
+- Scrobbling to server, with support for `playbackReport` extension for accurate scrobbling
-- Audio quality
-  - Lossless and original-quality streaming
-  - Separate quality and bitrate settings for Wi-Fi and mobile data
-  - Smart Transcoding setting chooses the best quality based on factors like available audio cache, your network, your desired bitrate, etc.
 - Album editorial notes, with text formatting support (e.g. bold, italic)
   - Available through compatible server plugins, including [Navidrome's official Apple Music plugin](https://github.com/navidrome/apple-music-plugin)
 - AirPlay 2 support